-Violì is a project created by three leading companies in the fruit and vegetable sector to enhance and promote a product of Italian excellence.
+Violì is a project created by four leading companies in the fruit and vegetable sector to enhance and promote a product of Italian excellence.
 Only artichokes from traditionally suited territories, with accurate production quality and control that, together with the flavour, preserve their natural health properties.
 All with supply chain traceability.
 Violì represents all the types of the Italian tradition within a single brand: violetto, morello and romanesco that can be found seasonally for 9 months a year, either whole or cleaned, in Italian supermarkets and in the traditional stores.

 8 artichokes, 4 cloves of garlic, 1/2 glass of EVO oil, 2 tablespoons of Vernaccia wine, 1 bunch of parsley, 1 bunch of marjoram, salt and pepper to taste.